 The Ethics of Caring received the Silver Medal book award from Nautilus Book Awards in the category “Relationships and Communication.”
 Published November 1, 2017.

 “The Ethics of Caring is an extraordinarily helpful and groundbreaking new book for healers, clergy, therapists, and bodyworkers that illuminates what is necessary to offer wise and trustworthy relations to their clients.
 Kylea has grounded her work in the spiritual principle of reverence for life that underlies all the world’s great religions and healing systems.
 She elaborates upon the basic principles of non-harming as they are needed for the vast terrain of healing realms, including crisis of trauma, loss and grief work, spiritual counseling, expanded consciousness, and energetic and shamanic openings.
-The Ethics of Caring alerts healers not to underestimate the power of energies that arise in extraordinary states through transference and countertransference.” ~ Jack Kornfield, Ph.D., author of A Wise Heart, A Lamp in the Darkness, A Path with Heart & After the Ecstasy the Laundry
+The Ethics of Caring alerts healers not to underestimate the power of energies that arise in extraordinary states through transference and countertransference.” ~ Jack Kornfield, Ph.D., author of A Wise Heart, A Lamp in the Darkness, & After the Ecstasy the Laundry

 Read more praise for The Ethics of Caring.